Errors in Measurement

 Let us discuss few terms that will be very helpful to us in studying the Kelvin Bridge.

 (a) Bridge : They are usually consists of four arms, balance detector and source.
 They works on the concept of null point technique.
 They are very useful in practical applications because there is no need of making the meter precise linear with an accurate scale.
-There is no requirement of measuring the voltage and electric current, the only need is to check the presence or absence of current or voltage.
+There is no requirement of measuring the voltage and electric current, the only need is to check the presence or absence of electric current or voltage.
 However the main concern is that during the null point meter must be able to pick up fairly small electric current.
 A bridge can be defined as the voltage dividers in parallel and the difference between the two dividers is our output.
-It is highly useful in measuring components like electrical resistance, capacitance, inductance and other parameter of circuit.
+It is highly useful in measuring components like electrical resistance, capacitance, inductor and other parameter of circuit.
 Accuracy of any bridge is directly related to bridge components.

 (b) Null point: It can be defined as the point at which the null measurement occurs when the reading of ammeter or